 Way too long.
 But we’re very thorough and think a product should be perfect before it hits the market.
 Young Guru was an integral part of tuning the new sound design – which is why it’s called “Engineered by Young Guru“.

-You seem to have different models of the TMA-1’s and Tracks, but only one model of the Capital.
+You seem to have different models of the TMA-1’s and the Tracks, but only one model of the Capital.
 Why is that?

 Some of the most important input we got from DJ’s during the development was regarding durability.
 All testers agreed that durability was one of the most important things, and we spent a lot of time creating a design with few parts and joints, in order to avoid weak spots.
 Unfortunately, last year we had a malfunction in our production process which resulted in very weak headbands – one of the worst things that could happen, and very frustrating, because we know how much this affects our users.
 We have definitely learned from this and have heavily increased our engineering.

 Can you tell me about any reactions from the artist and pro audio community for your headphones?

 Luckily, we have got a lot of positive response and are very proud that so many professional DJ’s are using our headphones.

 What are the most positive kinds of feedback you’ve received from customers for your products?

 Well, there was a woman on our Facebook who appeared to be having a sexual experience over the sound of the Tracks headphones.